digitalbazaar/bedrock/FEATURES.md

 minification subsystem which provides good debugging support in development mode and optimized HTML+CSS+Javascript in production mode.

-A RequireJS-based frontend with auto-dependency determination is also provided.
-The RequireJS-optimizer concatenates and minifies all Javascript for optimized production sites.
-AngularJS and Bootstrap-based frontend with stackable modals and customizable popovers are also provided.
-An AngularJS-template compiler w/ Javascript and HTML minification for single connection load for production sites is available.
-Grunt-based CSS concatenation and optimization for production sites makes it easy to deploy production sites w/ no manual build process necessary.

 ### VueJS and Quasar UI Widgets

 Basic UI widgets are available: stackable modals, popovers,